CurrencyCloud/currencycloud-js/README.md

 # Currency Cloud

 This is the official Javascript SDK for v2 of Currency Cloud's API.
 Additional documentation for each API endpoint can be found at [Currency Cloud API documentation][introduction].
-If you have any queries or you require support, please contact our implementation team at implementation@currencycloud.com.
+If you have any queries or you require support, please contact our sales team at sales@currencycloud.com.

 ## Installation